 If you are 23 or older or have been out of high school for five years, you may be required to submit Accuplacer scores to determine your math and comp placement.
 The test is available at Fort Lewis College's testing center and often offered at your local community college.
 Learn more about Accuplacer at FLC

 ACT or SAT scores are optional.
 Fort Lewis College's testing codes are:

-*Summer semester is open to transfer students only per International Programs Office.
+*Summer semester is open to Transfer, Non-degree, Returning, and International students.